• Skip to primary navigation

 • Heat the kadai and add oil.

 • Add the curry leaves and sambar podi and mix well.
-Make sure the sambhar powder mixes well and there are no lumps.
+Make sure the sambar powder mixes well, and there are no lumps.
+Let it boil again for about 5 to 7 minutes.

-• Bring it to one more boil and that’s it.
+• Bring it to one more boil, and that’s it.
 Kuzhambu is ready.

 • As the fryums also have salt, add less salt and adjust accordingly.